CameronD17/thecajuwedding/pages/en/order-of-the-day.md

     <img src="{{site.url}}/assets/img/friday_timeline.jpeg" />
 </div>

 We'll be on-site from 5pm onwards, and we will have a pizza truck with us (courtesy of [Bangin' Pizza](https://www.banginpizza.co.uk/)) from about 7-9pm.
-It will be an informal night, where we want to spend time with as many of you as we can, as we know weddings can sometimes be difficult for that.
-BYOB, no dress code, just pizza and beer and music and good company (you guys need to bring that last part because we certainly aren't).
+We want to spend time with as many of you as we can on the Friday, as we know weddings can sometimes be difficult for that with tight schedules.

+The Friday night is _exclusively BYOB_ though; the nearest supermarkets are in Killin or Aberfeldy, both about a 20-25 minute drive from Boreland, so don't forget to bring drinks with you!

 ## Saturday, September 21st 2024 - The Big Day